Talk to your Children about Bad Touch !

 Fictional consumer text tells a story of how harmless physical contact can cause problems for children.
 Offers parents a non-threatening story line for teaching children about the privacy of their bodies and their right to say no to any kind of uncomfortable touch.
 For children ages 4-8.

 NutSpace regularly holds special Workshops on Bad Touch.
-Subscribe to our newsletter for updates on our workshops.
+Click here to organise this workshop in your school / institution.